creachadair/snapback/README.md

 # Enable verbose logging output.
 The default is false.
 verbose: true

+# When you have a lot of archives, a plain tarsnap --list can be slow.
+# If this is set, snapback caches archive metadata in this file.
+# The cache is automatically validated against tarsnap's cache and
+# updated as needed.
+list-cache: "$HOME/.config/snapback/list-cache"

 # Default expiration settings.
 These settings govern how old backups are
 # cleaned up by snapback -prune, and are used for every backup that does
 # not provide its own expiration rules.